Lucy Kate Crochet

 When learning a new skill, the old sayings ring eternally true.
 In order to advance to the top of the pyramid, you need a solid and ample foundation.

-I hope that this rather extensive essay has helped clear up for you the steps that I think you might enjoy taking to reach this point – not just successfully, but in a way that means you can enjoy the journey and hopefully avoid some common crochet mistakes too!
+I hope that this rather extensive essay has helped clear up for you the steps that I think you might enjoy taking to reach this point.
+Not just successfully, but in a way that means you can enjoy the journey.
+And hopefully avoid some common crochet mistakes too!

 And don’t forget – your learning is never done.
 Mine certainly isn’t!
 There are still plenty of techniques I fumble a bit with, and stitches that fox me.